-The likelihood that P. japonica will enter Australia as a result of trade in table grapes from China, be distributed in a viable state to a susceptible host, establish in Australia and subsequently spread within Australia is: LOW.
+The likelihood that P. japonica, P. mutans and P. quadriguttata will enter Australia as a result of trade in table grapes from China, be distributed in a viable state to a susceptible host, establish in Australia and subsequently spread within Australia is: LOW.

-The consequences of the establishment of P. japonica in Australia have been estimated according to the methods described in Table 2.3.
+The consequences of the establishment of P. japonica, P. mutans and P. quadriguttata in Australia have been estimated according to the methods described in Table 2.3.

-Based on the decision rules described in Table 2.4, that is, where the consequences of a pest with respect to one or more criteria are 'E', the overall consequences are estimated to be MODERATE.
+Based on the decision rules described in Table 2.4, that is, where the consequences of a pest with respect to one or more criteria are ' \mathbf{E} ', the overall consequences are estimated to be MODERATE.